 Disabled Medicare beneficiaries also have access to the normal Medigap open enrollment period when they turn 65.
 At that point, they can select from among any of the available Medigap plans, with lower premiums that apply to people who are aging onto Medicare when they turn 65.

-Disabled Medicare beneficiaries have the option to enroll in a Medicare Advantage plan instead of Original Medicare, as long as they don’t have kidney failure (as of 2021, even beneficiaries with kidney failure will be able to enroll in Medicare Advantage plans, thanks to the 21st Century Cures Act).
-Medicare Advantage plans are otherwise available to anyone who is eligible for Medicare, and the premiums are not higher for those under 65.
-But Advantage plans have more limited provider networks than Original Medicare, and total out-of-pocket costs can be as high as $6,700 per year for in-network care (increasing to $7,550 in 2021), plus the out-of-pocket cost of prescription drugs.
+Disabled Medicare beneficiaries have the option to enroll in a Medicare Advantage plan instead of Original Medicare.
+Medicare Advantage premiums are not higher for those under 65.
+But Advantage plans have more limited provider networks than Original Medicare, and total out-of-pocket costs can be as high as $7,550 per year for in-network care, plus the out-of-pocket cost of prescription drugs.